hasindu2008/sigtk/README.md

 ## synthetic reference (sref)

 Prints a synthetic reference signal for a given reference genome using traditional pore models.
-The 6-mer DNA pore-model used is [here](test/models/r9.4_450bps.nucleotide.6mer.template.model) and the 5-mer RNA pore-model is [here](r9.4_70bps.u_to_t_rna.5mer.template.model).
+The 6-mer DNA pore-model used is [here](test/models/r9.4_450bps.nucleotide.6mer.template.model) and the 5-mer RNA pore-model is [here](test/models/r9.4_70bps.u_to_t_rna.5mer.template.model).

 Usage:  `sigtk sref reference.fa`

 Specify `--rna` to use the RNA pore-model.
-Output is a tab-delimited text file with each row being a reference contig (one for + and another for - in case of DNA) and the columns being as described below:
+Output is a tab-delimited text file with each row being a reference contig (one for + and another for - when DNA; only for + when RNA) and the columns being as described below:

 |Col|Type  |Name            |Description                                                        |
 |--:|:----:|:------:        |:-----------------------------------------                         |